Introduction to Psychoanalysis Program Curriculum for 2017-2018

 #F102 – Psychoanalytic Theory of Early Development

 This will consist of discussion of common psychoanalytic terms related to clinical work.
-In addition, there will be an opportunity for presentation of case material.
+In addition, there will be an opportunity for discussion of case material.
 If the students do not have cases yet to discuss, the instructor will bring in his/her own representative cases for discussion.
 A term paper will be submitted by the students which represents their understanding of particular psychoanalytic concepts and practices that they select in advance.

 **One year candidates only—With the approval of their supervisor, may be eligible for working with patients in the NJI Clinic